 The ryokan dining model across Japan has evolved considerably.
 At the established end, properties such as Araya Totoan in Kaga and Nishimuraya Honkan in Kinosaki anchor their identity in kaiseki programmes built from hyper-local ingredient sourcing, running multi-course formats that run in parallel with the property's broader seasonal character.
 The expectation when staying at a luxury ryokan is that the meal is not incidental.
 It is, in most cases, the evening.

 Roka approaches this differently, at least in configuration.
 Rather than a traditional kaiseki dining room operating on a fixed schedule, the property runs a bar-restaurant that also functions as a gallery space.
 Cultural events bring the art world into the room, giving the food and drinks programme a social dimension that most ryokan formats deliberately avoid.
 This positions Roka closer to properties like Azumi Setoda in Onomichi, where the dining and cultural programming are designed to attract guests and non-residents alike, creating a venue rather than simply a hotel restaurant.
 For travellers accustomed to the private, inward-facing rhythm of traditional ryokan dining, this is worth knowing before arrival.
 The bar-restaurant's minimalist firepit anchors its aesthetic, and the space reads as a destination on its own terms.
-Specific menu details and reservation procedures are not confirmed in available data and should be verified directly with the property before planning around a particular meal format.
+Specific menu details and reservation procedures should be verified directly with the property before planning around a particular meal format.

 The broader dining context on Naoshima is deliberately sparse.
 The island has never developed the restaurant density of Kyoto or Tokyo, which means the on-property food programme carries more weight here than it would at a city hotel.
 For those treating Naoshima as a staging point in a longer Inland Sea itinerary, Sekitei in Hatsukaichi and Azumi Setoda represent the dining-led ryokan approach on the mainland side.
-See our full Naoshima restaurants guide for an overview of eating options across the island.
+See the Naoshima restaurants guide for an overview of eating options across the island.

 Where It Sits in the Japanese Luxury Ryokan Market